PavleProd/FilmPicker/README.md

 Website that recommends movies based on previous movies that you have watched.

 ## Current version:
-* TMDBClient class that communicates with TMDB API and gets requested raw data in JSON format
+* TMDBService class that provides future interface for communaction with TMDB API
-* Console application that can print information about movies
+* Console application that can print formatted information about movies

+## Used Libraries

+** Jackson ** for JSON data parsing